harthur/costco/README.md

 	cd costco
 	couchapp push . http://hostname:5984/mydatabase

-#use
+#usage
-The map function should return the new doc that you'd like to replace the old one, or `null`/`undefined` if it should be deleted.
+costco takes a map function and executes it on all the docs in the database.
+The map function should return the new doc that you'd like to replace the old one, or `null` if it should be deleted.
+Returning `undefined` does nothing to that doc.

 An example map function that increments a field in all the docs and deletes some docs based on another field:
 	function(doc) {
 	  if(doc.text.length > 200)
 	    return null;

 	  doc.count++;
 	  return doc;
 	}

 [More examples here](http://harthur.github.com/costco/#examples).
 Right now this **straight-up loads all the docs into memory**, some batch loading might come in the future.